ComfyClicks/ComfyClicks/README.md

 <div align="center">

 <h3> My name is Andy White, I like to build things and learn new technologies.
-I have experience building full-stack applications with Javascript, React/Redux, Node/Express, and SQL/NoSQL databases </h3>
+I have experience with Javascript, React/Redux, Node/Express, and SQL/NoSQL databases </h3>
 <br>
 </div>